oleg-putseiko/eslint-config-woofmeow/README.md

 ### Import preset for Atomic Design

+This preset includes a configuration specific to atomic design imports.

 To include this preset in your ESLint configuration, add it as an extension:

 ```js